• Skip to main content

 lansinoh bottles

 These are some of the best baby bottles for nursing moms.
-The NaturalWave Nipple is clinically proven to reduce nipple confusion so babies can switch back and forth between the breast and bottle.
+The NaturalWave Nipple is clinically proven to reduce nipple preference so babies can switch back and forth between the breast and the bottle.
+It features a gradually sloping nipple, which allows for a deep latch – similar to that at the breast.

 This is a bottle I actually feel tops the list of best bottles for breastfed babies overall.
 I was happy to see so many moms have had success with it.